 The Company considers interest rate risk to be minimal.
-The loan receivable (Note 8) has a fixed interest rate of 7% and the Company does not carry interest bearing debt.
+The Company does not carry interest bearing debt.
 It is expected that future financings, if any, would be secured from equity placements rather than debt obligations.
-Based on the cash and cash equivalents held by the Company as at January 31, 2024, a 1% increase or decrease in the interest rate would generate a respective increase or decrease in interest income of approximately \$4,000 annually.
+Based on the cash and cash equivalents held by the Company as at July 31, 2024, a 1% increase or decrease in the interest rate would generate a respective increase or decrease in interest income of approximately \$5,000 annually.